vscChien/MEPmodeling/README.md

-# MEPmodeling
-A Biological Model of Spinal and Peripheral Motor Pathways for TMS-induced MEPs
+# A Biological Model of Spinal and Peripheral Motor Pathways for TMS-induced MEPs

 ## Description
 ```